objectliteral/teachingJS/chapters/02_fundamentals/04_operators.md

 If both operands are of type `Number`, `+` will create a new number value, which will be equal to the sum of the operands.
 If one or both of the operands are boolean values, `true` gets converted to `1`, `false` gets converted to `0` and a new number value is created, equaling the sum of the operands.

-NOTICE: Unfortunately the IEEE Standard, used for JavaScript's Number type, has difficulties with some operations on decimal digits.
+WARNING: Unfortunately the IEEE Standard, used for JavaScript's Number type, has difficulties with some operations on decimal digits.
 That leads to unreliable behavior like `0.1 + 0.2` being equal to `0.30000000000000004`.
 You should take special care, when doing sensitive calculations with non-integer numbers.

 If one or both of the operands are of type String or Object, `+` will treat both as strings and concatenate them to a new one.
 If both operands are strings, a new string is created, that is the concatenation of the operands.
 ```